wowashuwow/wowashuwow.github.io/_pages/about.md

 Let me break the ice by talking about my hobbies.
 I like strength training, running, photography, reading fiction, tinkering with technology (this website is a result of that), swimming, dressing well, motorcycles, fast cars, and of course, writing.
 Honestly, I like waaaaay too many things.

-In my free time, I day-dream about becoming a successful creator and do B2B writing for a living.
-I believe work is something you do to practice your intellect and curiosity; it's something to have fun with after you live your life, not the other way around.
+In my free time, I day-dream about becoming a successful creator and do B2B writing for work.
+I believe work is something you do in your free time to practice your intellect and curiosity; it's something to have fun with after you live your life, not the other way around.

 **How did I get into writing?** Well, it's a long story, but here's a tl;dr version-